Twin Oregon Coast Secret Attractions 4,000 Years in the Making

 Published 04/14/2015

 (Depoe Bay, Oregon) – Two surreal and unsung attractions sit on the Oregon coast, one hiding in plain sight and the other lurking beneath a popular surfing spot.
-Both are some 4,000 years, and their origins are nothing short of mind-blowing.
+Both are some 4,000 years old, and their origins are nothing short of mind-blowing.

 One is cloistered just beneath Otter Rock, between Newport and Depoe Bay.
 But the other, its twin, sits at Beverly Beach State Park, on Newport's outer edges.